 The arbitrator will issue questions to each party to ascertain more clarity on the matter.

-Once all matters have been considered, the arbitrator will create an affidavit of the findings based on the facts presented through the submitting of the documentation.
-The date, time, the parties who participated in the arbitration, and the ruling of the arbitrator will be documented on the affidavit.
+Once all matters have been considered, the arbitrator will create an Award of the findings based on the facts presented through the submitting of the documentation.
+The date, time, the parties who participated in the arbitration, and the ruling of the arbitrator will be documented on the award.

-The arbitrator’s findings based on the facts presented, their ruling and decisions based on the terms of the contract, the basis for their decisions and rulings, and the award as stipulated in the contract will be on this affidavit OR the lack of an award because of a void contract.
+The arbitrator’s findings based on the facts presented, their ruling, and decisions based on the terms of the contract, the basis for their decisions and rulings will be on this award.

-If the opposing party does not respond by joining the arbitration proceeding and submitting documentation, the origination claimant will still need to state their claim respecting the binding obligation and how they have held their end of the obligation according to the terms of the binding obligation/contract.
-If it is found by the arbitrator that the originating claimant did fulfill their end of the obligation/contract, a default decision and award will be awarded to the originating claimant.
+If the opposing party does not respond by joining the arbitration proceeding and submitting documentation, the originating claimant will still need to state their claim respecting the binding obligation and how they have held their end of the obligation according to the terms of the binding obligation/contract.
+If it is found by the arbitrator that the originating claimant did fulfill their end of the obligation/contract, an award will be awarded to the originating claimant.

 During the arbitration period, the parties will not communicate with one another other than agreeing on a compromise agreement or discovering out documentation they submitted to the arbitrator.

 The arbitrator will not and cannot take sides.
-The arbitration will be done with all fairness, without bias, without consideration of person, age, sex, appearance, religion, political affiliation, and/or argument, attitude, or disposition.
-All decisions will be administered impartially, based only on the facts presented and not personal opinion, the judgment of character, rational, or gut feeling.
+The arbitration will be done with all fairness, without bias, without consideration of the person’s age, sex, appearance, religion, political affiliation, and/or argument, attitude, or disposition.
+All decisions will be administered impartially, based only on the facts presented and not personal opinion, the judgment of character, rationale, or gut feeling.
 It will only be based on the facts and terms of the contract.